 A Little History

-To delve in a little history, Safer Internet Day started back in 2004 by InSafe – a European network of Awareness Centres dealing in practicing a safer internet.
+To delve into a little history, Safer Internet Day started back in 2004 by InSafe – a European network of Awareness Centres dealing in practicing a safer internet.
 It was designed to teach people how they can positively benefit from the internet and protect their privacy.

 It was in the year 2012 when the US officially adopted the concept after which there was no stopping.
 Safer Internet Day initiative spread like wildfire all over the globe.
-It was a direct result of collaboration between the US Department of Homeland Security and the European Commission.
+It was a direct result of the collaboration between the US Department of Homeland Security and the European Commission.

 How can I Celebrate Safer Internet Day?